fuzehq/documentation/pages/walkthroughs/payments.md

 **Notes**
 * `quantity`, `quoteQuantity` and `expiryTime` fields will only be present in case fiat to crypto conversion is required for the merchant.
 * `symbol` will be of the type `<crypto>_<fiat>`, e.g. `USDC_USD`, if currency conversion is applicable for the deposit wallet.
 Otherwise, it will be of the type `<crypto>`, e.g. `USDC`.
+* Amount is the amount requested by the merchant.
+* ReceivedAmount is the amount received by the merchant.
+It will be zero until the customer pays.
+* Quantity is the crypto amount for the quote.
+This will only be present in case of crypto to fiat conversion payins.
+* QuoteQuantity is the fiat amount for the quote.
+This will only be present in case of crypto to fiat conversion payins.
+* Quote price can be derived by dividing `quoteQuantity` by `quantity`.

 ### **Create a Payin Quote(Optional)**